 Hope this helps!
 Just make sure you do the math right, so you don’t end up feeling bad about taking too much.
 Start with half your usual powder dose when trying the tincture or enhanced powder.
 This helps avoid taking too much initially.

 Remember that 1 fluid oz equals 29.5735 Milliliters.
 30 ml is roughly one fluid ounce.

 You can reduce the volume of tincture by evaporating off more alcohol, which will increase the concentration of the tincture.
 So, let us say you want 4g per ml.
 That means you’ll want to reduce that tincture till you have 25ml left.
 25ml x 4g/ml= the starting 100g.

-There are a few ways you can do this, but the simplest way and the safest way is by simply opening the mason jar lid, placing some cheese cloth or small chunk of old t-shirt over the top of the jar, and pointing a fan at the opening to help it evaporate quicker.
+Finally, use a fan to make it dry faster.
 You can just sit it and let it evaporate naturally, but it will take longer.
 The higher the proof alcohol will evaporate faster as well.

 Once it gets close to that goal level, 25ml in this example, you’re good to go.
 If you want, you can take this alcohol tincture and add it to some kratom powder to absorb the tincture, then you could toss and wash with it, or cap it up.
 Just make sure you do the math, and try to incorporate it evenly.